Health Worker Coordinator

 7. Past health worker experience or a public health background is strongly preferred, but not required.

 Must be a BSC member for the term of job.

 1. Respond to calls and emails within 24 hours during the business week.

-2. Meet bi-weekly with the Member Resources Supervisor.
+2. Meet bi-weekly with the Member Resources Coordinator.

 3. Confer with the Health Education Coordinator to discuss and set common goals for the semester.

-4. Keep a project log, including the hours spent on each project, to be submitted to the Member Resources Supervisor.
+4. Keep a project log, including the hours spent on each project, to be submitted to the Member Resources Coordinator.

 5. Keep records of relevant information and work done and prepare best practices and exit documents for the next HWC/HEC.

-6. Incoming HWC shall meet with the Member Resources Supervisor, Mental Health Consultant, and current HWC to be trained and transition into position.
+6. Incoming HWC shall meet with the Member Resources Coordinator, Mental Health Consultant, and current HWC to be trained and transition into position.